-- Passage of California Basic Education Skills Test (CBEST)-prerequisite for methods classes. - 2.
-Passage of Multiple Subject Matter Test (MSAT) or B.A. with a waiver letter from a state-approved Liberal Studies major-prerequisite for Directed Teaching. - Passage of Reading Instruction Competence Assessment (RICA) - 4.
-Class or exam in U.S. Constitution. - Class or exam in Audio-Visual competency. - 6.
-Foreign Language Requirement for the CLAD only.
+- Passage of California Basic Education Skills Test (CBEST) required for admission. - Passage of Multiple Subject Assessment for Teachers (MSAT) or B.A. with a waiver letter from a state-approved Liberal Studies major-prerequisite for Directed Teaching. - 3.
+Passage of Reading Instruction Competence Assessment (RICA) - 4.
+Class or exam in U.S. Constitution. - Foreign Language Requirement for CLAD (6 units or equivalent.) - 6.
+Certificate of Clearance (fingerprints). - 7.
+B.A.
+Degree.

-CBEST, MSAT and Certificate of Clearance (fingerprints) results must be submitted to the Field Placement Coordinator before application to

-Directed Teaching in public schools may be processed.
+MSAT and Certificate of Clearance results must be submitted to the Directed Teaching Coordinator before Directed Teaching may begin.